-The introduction of a chronic illness into your world can cause your lifestyle, career, and relationships to revolve around a whole new set of priorities.
+The introduction of a chronic condition into your world can cause your lifestyle, career, and relationships to revolve around a whole new set of priorities.
 You might feel overwhelmed as you try to navigate what to do next — and wonder how to prepare for what’s coming down the road.

-Maybe you have stairs.
-Or uneven flooring.
+Maybe you have stairs, or uneven flooring.
 Even high cabinets or a typical bathtub where climbing in can be problematic if you are living with an illness.

 Even better, many of the changes you can make to your home are more cost-friendly options, especially considering the alternatives – i.e. moving into an assisted living or long term care facility.